HeartDhamma

 Developed in what?

-Developed in the four resting places of awareness
+the four resting places of awareness

-developed in the four wise endeavors
+the four wise endeavors

-developed in the four roads to psychic potential
+the four roads to mental power

-developed in the five strengths
+the five spiritual strengths

-developed in the seven supports of awakening
+the seven supports of awakening

-developed in the eighth-spoked path of the awakened.
+the eighth-spoked path of the awakened.

-[Analogy of the Carpenter]
+Analogy of the Carpenter

-Just as a carpenter or his apprentice, monks,
+Just as a carpenter or his apprentice,

-Would look at the handle of their chisels
+would look at the handle of their chisels

 and see the grooves made by their fingers and thumb.